AC888221/free-genai-bootcamp-2025/bootcamp_sub_archive/opea-comps-w3/Showcase_Megaservice.md

 ## Introduction

-OPEA MegaService is a sophisticated AI service orchestrator that combines Language Learning Models (LLM) and Text-to-Speech (TTS) capabilities into a unified API.
-Built with FastAPI and designed for high performance, it provides seamless integration between OpenVINO-optimized LLMs and GPT-SoVITS voice synthesis, making it ideal for creating interactive AI applications with voice capabilities.

-## Overview of Features

-OPEA MegaService offers a comprehensive set of features:

-- **Unified API**: Combined LLM and TTS endpoints in one service
-- **Health Monitoring**: Real-time service health tracking
-- **Audio Management**: Built-in audio file handling and serving
-- **Flexible Configuration**: Customizable service parameters
-- **Streaming Support**: Real-time response capabilities
-- **Logging System**: Comprehensive logging with rotation
-- **Error Handling**: Robust error management and reporting
+Welcome to the visual tour of OPEA MegaService!
+This showcase demonstrates the key features and capabilities of our AI service that combines Language Learning Models (LLM) and Text-to-Speech (TTS) capabilities.
+For technical details and implementation, please see our [README.md](README.md).

-## Feature Tour
+## Visual Feature Tour

-### Launch the App
+### Getting Started

 Start the MegaService using Docker Compose: